 That game, however, did manage to scare and anger Soviet leadership, since it seemed to be an attempt by the Americans to challenge the USSR with flashy new "weapon systems" that would be hard to match.
 If that sort of thinking also seems absurd in hindsight, it should be noted that Soviet leadership had a distinct paranoid streak.
-In any case, in early 1976 the Kremlin tried to match the shuttle by ordering the development of a Soviet shuttle.
+In any case, in early 1976 the Kremlin ordered the development of a Soviet shuttle.

 The three "Atlants" performed over 150 operational carrier flights, helping support the first (unmanned and robotic) Buran orbital launch in 1988.
 The flights were supported by two huge precision straddling crane systems for loading and unloading the cargoes, with one crane at the Zhukovskiy flight test center in the Moscow area and the other at Baikonur.
 The big external loads of course cut the speed of the Atlants in half, and had an even more drastic effect on range; that meant various refueling stops on the route between Zhukovskiy and Baikonur, until IFR probes were refitted to the aircraft so they could refuel without making any stops.

 * In 1952, even before the first flight of the M-4, the Soviet aviation industry began preliminary studies towards a supersonic bomber.
-The Americans were known to be working on such machines, in particular what would emerge as the Convair B-58 Hustler, and the USSR had to have them as well.
-In 1953, the organizations working on supersonic bomber designs pooled their ideas under the umbrella of the "Sverkh-Dahlniy Bombardirovshchik (SDB / Super Long-Range Bomber)" project.
+The Americans were known to be working on such machines -- notably, what would emerge as the Convair B-58 Hustler -- and the USSR had to have them as well.
+In 1953, the organizations working on supersonic bomber designs pooled their ideas under the umbrella of the "Sverkh-Dalniy Bombardirovshchik (SDB / Super Long-Range Bomber)" project.

-Supersonic performance was a problem, but not as big a problem as obtaining range to hit the USA and get back to the USSR again.
+Supersonic performance was a challenge; however, it wasn't as big a challenge as obtaining range to hit the USA and get back to the USSR again.
 The initial concept was a two-part aircraft referred to informally as the "Duck", with an expendable carrier platform under the control of a smaller piloted aircraft that would discard the carrier, perform the strike, and then return home.
 It was something of a wild idea, but it was one of the few ways the design engineers could obtain the necessary range.
-The authorities liked the idea and in 1954 the Myasishchev OKB was tasked for further development of the concept.
+The authorities liked the scheme, and in 1954 the Myasishchev OKB was tasked for further development of the concept.

 The aircraft was to be ready for state trials by late 1958.
-It was to be powered by either Dobrynin or Mikulin turbojets, and would be able to carry a 5,000 kilogram (11,000 pound) bombload 13,000 kilometers (8,080 miles) at a maximum speed of 1,800 KPH (1,120 MPH).
+It was to be powered by either Dobrynin or Mikulin turbojets, and would be able to carry a 5,000-kilogram (11,000-pound) bombload 13,000 kilometers (8,080 miles) at a top speed of 1,800 KPH (1,120 MPH).
 Cruise speed was to still be supersonic, at least 1,500 KPH (930 MPH) at an altitude of more than 14,000 meters (45,900 feet).
-Initial design studies were complete by the spring of 1955, and to no surprise in hindsight the "Duck" concept proved impractical.
+Initial design studies were complete by the spring of 1955, and to no surprise in hindsight, the "Duck" concept proved impractical.
 Other concepts were investigated, such as a dual-aircraft towed configuration; as well as a single aircraft with large drop tanks with integral auxiliary engines, the tank-engine assemblies being discarded when their fuel ran out.

 * The "M-50A" prototype was rolled out in July 1958 -- not all that far behind original schedule.
 The "A" suffix indicated that the prototype did not feature the engines expected for production, since development of the Zubets RD-16-17 turbojet, to feature an afterburning thrust of 181.4 kN (18,490 kgp / 40,764 lbf), had not been completed.
 The M-50A was instead fitted with two different variants of the Dobrynin VD-7 turbojet:

 The fuselage was of circular cross-section, with a prominent dorsal spine for control and fuel lines.
-The wings were very thin, which is why there were no tanks in them, with a thickness-chord ratio of 3.7% at the root; and of delta configuration, with a sweep of 57.57 degrees inboard of the midwing engine and a slightly lower sweep of 54.42 degrees outboard.
+The wings were very thin -- which is why there were no fuel tanks in them -- with a thickness-chord ratio of 3.7% at the root; and of delta configuration, with a sweep of 57.57 degrees inboard of the midwing engine and a slightly lower sweep of 54.42 degrees outboard.
 The wing featured large flaps and ailerons, and there was a wing fence as a topside extension of the midwing engine pylon.
 The tail surfaces were all-moving, and all had classic Soviet anti-flutter weight "barbs" on the tips.